 The thesis defence ceremony has a long tradition.
-It is a high point in the practice of science, where new ideas are discussed and defended at a high level in public, preferably in an international context, between newly arrived and established scientists.
-Wageningen University believes the ceremony should take place in the most dignified fashion possible, and has therefore established behaviour requirements for the ceremony.
+It is the pinnacle in the practice of science, where newly developed ideas and concepts are discussed and defended, in a public and preferably international setting, between early stage and established scientists.
+Wageningen University aims for the PhD defence to be a highly dignified ceremony where science is discussed at the highest level and has, therefore, established this protocol.

-The PhD candidate may be accompanied by at most two paranymphs.
-The paranymphs are ceremonial assistants to the PhD candidate.
-They assist the PhD candidate in practical matters, for example reading one of the propositions on request.
+The PhD candidate can be accompanied by at most two paranymphs.
+These ceremonial assistants support the PhD candidate in practical matters, for example by reading one of the propositions on request.